RazoBeckett/duckdnsupdate/README.md

 # Duck Dns Update

-this will update your duck dns domain with your current ip address or a custom ip address
+A simple command line tool to update your duckdns domain with your current public ip address Built with Go using the [Cobra](https://github.com/spf13/cobra) library

 ## Build